robhabraken/content-hub-focal-point-cropping/README.md

 ### External page components

 Go to *Pages* and select the *Asset detail* page.
-We are going to replace the *Entity image viewer* with a new component called the *Focal point viewer*.
-Go to `Settings` of the *Entity image viewer* in Column 1 of the Main Zone and toggle the `Visible` slide off to hide the original component.
 Click on the plus sign on the bottom of Column 1 and search for *External*.
-Name your new component *"Focal point viewer"* and toggle the component `Visible`.
+Name your new component *"Focal point viewer"* and configure it as following:

+* Title: Focal point viewer
+* Visible: yes (toggle on)
+* Nested: no
+* container: Panel
+* Show panel title: yes (toggle on)
+* Collapsible: yes (toggle on)
+* Collapsed by default: yes (toggle on)

 Drag the item to the position below the original image viewer and click on the `Edit` option.
 Configure the properties as following:

 * Control name: Custom.Controls.FocalPointViewer
 * Code: [External page components/Focal point viewer.js](External%20page%20components/Focal%20point%20viewer.js)